tahoe-lafs/tahoe-lafs/docs/configuration.rst

     location to prefer their local servers so that they can maintain access to all of their uploads without using the internet.

+In addition,
+see :doc:`accepting-donations` for a convention for donating to storage server operators.

 Frontend Configuration
 ======================